quicwg/multipath/draft-ietf-quic-multipath.md

 Most frames, including control frames (PATH_CHALLENGE and PATH_RESPONSE being the notable exceptions), can be sent and received on any open path.
-As such a packet scheduler is needed to decide which path to use for sending the next packet, among those paths with an open congestion window.
+As such, a packet scheduler is needed to decide which path to use for sending the next packet, among those paths with an open congestion window.
 The scheduling is a local decision, based on the preferences of the application and the implementation.